Battles of Mansfield and Pleasant Hill

 Photo by Webmaster

-(April 2007) This is an original Trans-Mississippi Louisiana CSA Cavalry Uniform on display at the Mansfield Battlefield Museum.
+(April 2007) Enlarge This is an original Trans-Mississippi Louisiana CSA Cavalry Uniform on display at the Mansfield Battlefield Museum.
 Note this is labeled as the 4th or 7th Louisiana Regiment, but the trousers have a blue stripe, not the expected yellow stripe for cavalry.
 A note of explanation for the blue trouser stripe is included in the display

-(3-08) Enlarge Uniform of the 4th or 7th Louisiana Cavalry Regt
+(March 2008) Enlarge Uniform of the 4th or 7th Louisiana Cavalry Regt

 This is a close-up of an original uniform of a member of either the 4th or 7th Louisiana Cavalry.
 The shell jacket is a nine button jacket with Louisiana Pelican buttons and a yellow collar.
 The uniform is on display at the Mansfield Battlefield Museum